-Kent Thune, CFP®, MBA, founded Atlantic Capital Investments (ACI) on the idea that life is not about making money -- money is about making a life: Meaning comes before money, purpose precedes planning.
+Kent Thune, CFP®, MBA, founded Atlantic Capital Investments (ACI) on the idea that life is not about making money -- money is about making a life.

-The virtues of simplicity, moderation, humility, patience, and altruism consistently yield financial (and life) success:
+And the virtues of simplicity, moderation, humility, patience, and altruism, which yield success in life, also consistently yield investment success:

 - Simplicity: Less is more.
+Lower quantity and higher quality will produce the greatest investment results by reducing costs and behavioral errors.
 There is no need for expensive and complex investment types or strategies to produce investment returns sufficient to grow your assets to achieve your life goals.
 Each client investment portfolio, like every human being, is unique; however, there is rarely a need for more than 8 or 10 mutual funds and/or Exchange Traded Funds (ETFs) to achieve client investment strategies.

 - Moderation: It is prudent to seek achievable and acceptable absolute returns, by means of a diverse and moderate investment allocation, suitable to meet your investment objective.
 The attempt to outperform "the market" often, and paradoxically, increases the odds of failure to meet investment objectives.
 Similarly, abandoning investment strategies can significantly harm portfolio returns.
 For example, a $100,000 diversified portfolio of index mutual funds, held from the peak of the market in 2007 and sold to cash during the panic in September of 2008, would have a value of $86,140 at the end of 2010; whereas the investor who held on to their moderate mix of stock and bond index funds had an account value of $102,140.